zxdy/wdpath/README.md

  the script read from the path dictionary to scan the website. currently i add asp,php and jsp dictionary

- also support to read from the http or socks5 proxy list to hide yourself, when sock5 got the timeout error, the script will
+ also support to read from the http or socks5 proxy list to hide yourself, when sock5 got the timeout error,

- switch to another proxy address automatically. if the proxy list is used up , the script will quit
+ it will switch to another proxy address automatically. if the proxy list is used up , the script will quit